nltk/nltk_book/book/ch04-extras.rst

 and pops the stack when it gets a close parenthesis.
 We see that two are left on the stack at the end;
 i.e. the parentheses are not balanced.

+..
+Adam: And certainly the bit of code in text involving "phrase.count" does
+         not do the same -- it returns True for ")(".

 Although the program in code-check-parens_ is a useful illustration of stacks, it is overkill because we could have done a direct count: